Practical tips and tools for growing a business

 Google Calendar

 Google Calendar is a useful tool for planning your daily schedule and appointments - basically it works as a free digital planner.
-In Google Calendar, you can create events and appointments, as well as set reminders that are sent to your email or phone shortly before the specified time.
+In Google Calendar, you can create events and meetings, as well as set reminders that are sent to your email or phone shortly before the specified time.
 It is also possible to send the invitation to the meeting to other participants, and in cooperation with Google Meets, it is also possible to conduct the meeting in the digital environment very easily.

 To use Google Calendar effectively, we recommend creating a separate calendar for work and personal life.
 Then the planned events or meetings are placed in each calendar.
-Google Calendar also enables regular reminders for recurring events, such as weekly team calls.
+Google Calendar also allows regular reminders for recurring events, such as weekly team calls.
 If all employees of the company use Google Calendar within one Google corporate account, it is also possible to view the calendars of other employees.
 Such availability of information makes it possible to schedule a joint meeting at a convenient time for everyone.
 Doodle can also be an interesting tool for finding shared meeting or event times.

 If you still choose to combine all your activities in one calendar, we recommend coloring the events corresponding to each area of life in a different color.
 Thus, when looking at the calendar, it will be immediately clear whether, for example, a business meeting or a personal visit is scheduled today.